flaviowh/Google-Adv.-Data-Analytics-Notebooks/README.md

 Some highlights from the Google Advanced Data Analytics Professional course

 These are the most important points covered during the 7 courses in this certificate (according to me).
-The purpose of this repository of notebooks is to document my learning and also for reference.
-This is by no means all the material covered.
+The purpose of this repository of notebooks is to document my learning and also for reference in certain data science topics and Python libraries.
+This is not all the material covered the courses.
 There are other documents useful for reference but I chose to share only the notebooks.
 I already had some previous knowledge of ML, as you can check on my ML repo, and the books in the notes.
 But this course gave me more confidence in using explainable models and a stronger grasp of the foundations of DS and the importance of other skills besides technical.